uudashr/structfield/README.md

         Permission{"account", "read"}, // Non-labeled here is still ok Permission{"account", "write"},
     },
-    Verified: false,
+    Verified: true,
-    Deactivated: false,
-}
+    // We can leave the `Deactivated` since `false` is default value }
 ```

-The limit set to 2 (default value), which considered easy to understand and remember.
+The limit set to 2, which considered easy to understand and remember.

 ## Benefits
 By using the labeled fields you several benefits